drupol/not-a-number.io/content/page/about.md

 Although I harbor no regrets regarding my career choices, reflecting on the possibility of starting anew presents an interesting thought experiment.
-If given the chance to restart my career, I would undoubtedly immerse myself in the study of Mathematics and Information Technology (IT).
+If given the chance to restart my career, I would undoubtedly immerse myself in the study of Mathematics and Information Technology (IT), and work in a university.
 Both disciplines share a deep connection that is particularly evident in programming, where mathematical concepts underpin numerous computational processes.
 By delving deeper into these fields, I could further enhance my programming skills and uncover novel approaches to problem-solving.
+There is something truly special about the atmosphere in a university.
+The vibrancy of intellectual curiosity, the sense of community, and the camaraderie among both students and faculty members create an environment that fosters growth and collaboration.
+I cannot help but feel nostalgic for those days when I was immersed in academia, surrounded by the energy and enthusiasm of those committed to the pursuit of knowledge.

 Besides my work and the geek stuff, I'm currently fulfilling a childhood dream, I'm learning music and piano!
 I love photography and I learned by myself most of the secrets of a reflex camera, just for fun.
 I do swim a lot and I also really like riding my mountain bike.
 Biking is also one of the reason why I'm an heavy user and contributor of [OpenStreetMap] since more than a decade.

-There is something truly special about the atmosphere in a university setting.
-The vibrancy of intellectual curiosity, the sense of community, and the camaraderie among both students and faculty members create an environment that fosters growth and collaboration.
-I cannot help but feel nostalgic for those days when I was immersed in academia, surrounded by the energy and enthusiasm of those committed to the pursuit of knowledge.

-Outside of my professional and technical interests, I am currently living a childhood dream by learning music and piano.
-I also enjoy photography, having self-taught the intricacies of a reflex camera.
-In addition, I am an avid swimmer and mountain biker, which has led to my extensive involvement with [OpenStreetMap] as a user and contributor for over a decade.

-Lastly, I must mention my beloved cats, Izumi and Nakano.
-They are the happiest felines in the world, with Izumi even having a mention in Drupal core, thanks to [a patch] I submitted some time ago.
+Lastly, I must mention my beloved cats, Nakano and remember the late Izumi.
+With Izumi even having a mention in Drupal core, thanks to [a patch] I submitted some time ago.

 Please feel free to reach out and connect with me via the links in the sidebar, my public key fingerprint is:
 `85F3 72DF 4AF3 EF13 ED34 72A3 0AAF 2901 E804 0715`.